mujeeb11503051/mujeeb11503051/README.md

 - 👋 Hi, I’m Mujeeb Rahman
-- 👀 I’m interested in Full stack web development
+- 👀 I’m interested in software, mobile app and game development
-- 🌱 I’m currently learning java spring boot, angular and aws
+- 🌱 I’m currently learning unity, react, kotlin
-- 💞️ I’m looking to collaborate on any web project
+- 💞️ I’m looking to collaborate on any web, game and mobile app project
 - 📫 How to reach me : @mujeebmjrahman@gmail.com

 <!---